- '80s Hair:

 again.
 Let's take a look outside, shall we?" <Chick looks outside; Stock Footage of squeeing crowds outside the MTV Studio holding giant *NSYNC signs>

 - Her Xanadu review mentions her love for aliens and robots and has her finally getting pissed off with just doing girly shit.
-The next episode was a four part arc, starting with Transformers: The Movie and the Critic yelling at her for going into his territory.
+The next episode was a four part arc, starting with The Transformers: The Movie and the Critic yelling at her for going into his territory.

 - "Inside the NChick Labs", with Nella's lessons in identifying evil: